prassanna-ravishankar/prassanna-ravishankar/README.md

 ## Hey, I'm Prass 🧠⚙️
 ### ML Engineer.
 Researcher.
 Verse Writer.

 I specialize in machine learning engineering and research, focusing on making ML systems more efficient and accessible.
-Currently, I'm part of the team at [**Papercup**](https://www.papercup.com/), where we're revolutionizing video content accessibility through AI-powered dubbing.
+Currently, I'm part of the team at [**Scale AI**](https://scale.com), where I'm building ML infrastructure for the agentic web.
 Beyond coding and research, I write verses exploring musings and philosophy, and co-host the [**Feed Forward Podcast**](https://prassanna.io/podcasts/feed-forward/), where we navigate the AI midlife crisis, one episode at a time.

 ---

 ### 🚀 CURRENTLY

 - 🛠️ **Vibe Coding** on innovative projects, embracing spontaneous ideas and creative coding sessions.
-  - 🔍 Developing [**Ambi-Alert**](https://github.com/prassanna-ravishankar/ambi-alert) – a powerful web monitoring tool that keeps you informed about topics that matter by monitoring relevant web pages and alerting you to meaningful changes.
+  - 🤖 Developing [**Torale**](https://app.torale.ai/) – AI-powered web monitoring platform that tracks topics and alerts you when meaningful changes occur across the internet.
-  - 📈 Creating [**Tracelet**](https://github.com/prassanna-ravishankar/tracelet) – an automagic PyTorch metric exporter that seamlessly integrates with popular experiment tracking tools.
+  - 🔐 Creating [**Phlow**](https://github.com/prassanna-ravishankar/phlow) – JWT-based authentication framework for AI agent networks, making agent-to-agent communication secure and effortless.
+  - 🌍 Building [**CloudRegion**](https://github.com/prassanna-ravishankar/cloudregion) – intuitive cloud region mapping across AWS, Azure, and Google Cloud Platform.
 - 🎙️ Co-hosting the [**Feed Forward Podcast**](https://prassanna.io/podcasts/feed-forward/) – navigating the AI midlife crisis, one episode at a time.
-- 🔭 Working with [**Papercup**](https://www.papercup.com/) on AI dubbing systems to make video content accessible in multiple languages.

 ---

 ### 👨‍💻 BIO

-- 💬 Ask me about: MLOps, ML Infrastructure, engineering, or the latest idea I'm exploring.
+- 💬 Ask me about: MLOps, AI agent infrastructure, cloud development tools, or the latest idea I'm exploring.
 - 🤝 Always open to spontaneous coding sessions and brainstorming new concepts.
 - ✒️ Occasionally, I [write and recite poems](https://prassanna.io/verses/) exploring various themes and philosophies.